-Shopify bills itself as “the complete eCommerce solution”, and it isn’t hard to see why, as it offers the most streamlined approach to setting up an online store.
+The main differentiator with Shopify is that it offers the absolute most streamlined approach to setting up an online store.

-In fact, you don’t even have to worry about finding a hosting provider — it’s all included.
+In fact, you don’t even have to worry about finding a hosting provider or installing any software — it’s all included.
 Shopify’s hosting service is high quality and includes unlimited bandwidth, a built-in CDN, and automatic site backups.
 Additionally, Shopify handles updating and maintaining the underlying software for you — which is not the case with WooCommerce or Magento.

-That means all you need to do is sign up, choose a theme and start adding products — though you can add a custom domain, should you wish (recommended).
+That means all you need to do is sign up for an account, choose a theme and start adding products — though you can add a custom domain should you wish (recommended).

-All of the necessary eCommerce functionality is supported out of the box, so you won’t need to give a moment’s thought to setting up a secure shopping cart, creating a system for tracking orders, or implementing a payment gateway (Shopify payments are handled by Stripe).
+All of the necessary eCommerce functionality is supported out of the box, so you won’t need to give a moment’s thought to setting up a secure shopping cart, creating a system for tracking orders or implementing a payment gateway.

 This brings me to the next point: Your shop’s design, which is determined by your choice of theme.
 These professionally designed themes work very much like WordPress themes: They provide a template for the design and aesthetics of your site, as well as some base functionalities.

-Most themes come with lots of options, and you can customise your site’s design using Shopify’s intuitive User Interface.
+Most themes come with lots of options, and you can customize your site’s design using Shopify’s intuitive user interface.
 This means there’s no need to ever touch a line of code — although developers are free to make custom tweaks by editing the HTML and CSS directly.